The Confident Eater

 Managing holidays with a fussy eater

-1. Managing change.
-The biggest challenge for most fussy eaters is a change from foods that are comfortably eaten.
-A new food can be anxiety producing.
 Even a slight variation on an accepted food may make it seem like a new food to an extremely selective eater.

 Although it’s great to relax and go with the flow, some routines around eating can be really supportive for a fussy eater:

 – If a child is eating only snacks it can detract from meals.
-Although having fun foods are a great part of holidays, eating some nutrient dense options usually does make us feel better.
+Although having fun foods are a great part of holidays, eating some nutrient dense options usually does make anyone feel better.

 3. Manage meals.

-– We can talk through strategies with a child to better manage what may happen and at the same time, set expectations.
+– You can talk through strategies with a child to better manage what may happen and at the same time, set expectations.
 For example, perhaps it’s staying at the table, even if the food isn’t within their comfort zone.

 Although most parents consistently want their child to eat more comfortably, holidays are not usually the best times for teaching!